Blue Cat Audio - Software Made by Musicians for Musicians

 6. Makeup gain to compensate volume changes.

-8. Side chain source: select the source band for envelope computation.
-This setting lets you trigger the effect on the current band using another band as a source for envelope computation.
+7. Side chain source: select the source band for envelope computation.
+This setting lets you trigger the effect on the current band using another band, the main input or the external side chain input as a source for envelope computation.

 The Monitoring section gives an overview of the dynamics processing stage, with a set of controls and level meters for each band: